shivanya-chandra/pcllab.github.io/docs/handbook/lab-experiments/awarding-credits.md

 ### 5-Minute Grace Period

 Your experiment sessions should start promptly at the time specified in Sona.
-However, you may give subjects a 5-minute grace period by waiting 5 minutes for subjects who do not show up on time.
+However, you may give subjects an up to 5-minute grace period by waiting up to 5 minutes for subjects who do not show up on time.

 ### Awarding Credit